-Every October, Digital Ocean and GitHub ship out free Hacktoberfest shirts to thousands of people around the world.
+Every October, Digital Ocean ships out free Hacktoberfest shirts to thousands of people around the world.

-I’ve gotten Hacktoberfest shirts the past two years, and I wear them with pride.
+I’ve gotten Hacktoberfest shirts the past three years, and I wear them with pride.

 In this quick article, I’ll show you how you can get a Hacktoberfest shirt — even if you’re new to coding.